George-Kajaleme-cs/CSE1910-CSE-Project-A/log/week2.md

 * Create a function that holds all the scenarios for the if statements that update the values for the compensators
 * Finish all the functions that have to do with math this week

+Leandro
+*My goal was to make a class for buttons
+*to make the buttons work for the specific pages
+*to make a page for mainMenu
+*to make a page for pommodoro
+*to make a page for study divisor timer
+*to make a pommodoro timer
+*to make pomodoro timer work